nervosnetwork/rfcs/rfcs/0034-vm-syscalls-2/0034-vm-syscalls-2.md

 }
 ```

-*Current Cycles* returns current cycle consumption just before executing this syscall.
+The *Current Cycles* syscall returns the number of cycles that were consumed just before the syscall was executed.
 This syscall consumes 500 cycles.

 ### Exec
 [exec]: #exec

 Exec runs an executable file from specified cell data in the context of an already existing machine, replacing the previous executable.
-The used cycles does not change, but the code, registers and memory of the vm are replaced by those of the new program.
-It's cycles consumption consists of two parts:
+The used cycles do not change, however the code, registers and memory of the VM are replaced by those of the new program.
+The used cycles are in two parts:

 - Fixed 500 cycles
-- Initial Loading Cycles [1]
+- Initial loading cycles [1]

-*Exec* syscall has a signature like following:
+The *Exec* syscall has a signature like this:

 ```c
 int ckb_exec(size_t index, size_t source, size_t place, size_t bounds, int argc, char* argv[])